Dental pulp stem cell

 Dental pulp stem cells (DPSCs) are stem cells present in the dental pulp, which is the soft living tissue within teeth.
+DPSCs can be collected from dental pulp by means of a non-invasive practice.
+It can be performed with an adult after simple extraction or to the young after surgical extraction of wisdom teeth.
 They are pluripotent, as they can form embryoid body-like structures (EBs) in vitro and teratoma-like structures that contained tissues derived from all three embryonic germ layers when injected in nude mice.
 DPSCs can differentiate in vitro into tissues that have similar characteristics to mesoderm, endoderm and ectoderm layers.
+They can differentiate into many cell types, such as odontoblasts, neural progenitors, osteoblasts, chondrocytes, and adipocytes.
 DPSCs were found to be able to differentiate into adipocytes and neural-like cells.
+DPSC differentiation into osteogenic lines is enhanced in 3D condition and hypoxia.
 These cells can be obtained from postnatal teeth, wisdom teeth, and deciduous teeth, providing researchers with a non-invasive method of extracting stem cells.
+The different cell populations, however, differ in certain aspects of their growth rate in culture, marker gene expression and cell differentiation, although the extent to which these differences can be attributed to tissue of origin, function or culture conditions remains unclear.
 As a result, DPSCs have been thought of as an extremely promising source of cells used in endogenous tissue engineering.